Bad Hunting (Daughter of the Wildings, Book 2)

 Lainie walked up behind him.
 “Well?”

 He didn’t dare turn around and let her see his own shock and consternation.
-If she found out the dead man was another mage hunter, someone he knew, that might scare her more than she could bear.
+If she found out the dead man was another mage hunter, someone he knew, it might be more than she could bear.
 She had enough to deal with as it was; he didn’t want to burden her with this as well.
 “Could be a cattle rustler,” he said, trying to sound unconcerned.
 Cattle rustling was a hanging offense no matter where you were in the Wildings.

 “Maybe.”
 It was clear from her voice that she wasn’t buying his explanation for a copper bit.
-She looked around at the empty desert surrounding them.
 “I don’t reckon there’s enough cattle in all the Bads to be worth rustling, or hanging a rustler over.”

 “Or a horse thief,” Silas suggested.
 Another crime worthy of death, especially in a place like this, where a man’s life could depend on his horse.